 The Truth Commission on Black Women and Sexual Violence

-The Black Women’s Truth and Reconciliation Commission (BWTRC) is focused on rape/sexual assault against women of African descent, and the risks and consequences posed by their lack of economic security.
+The Black Women’s Truth and Reconciliation Commission (BWTRC) is the first of its kind in the U.S. to focus on rape and sexual assault of Black women, and the risks and consequences posed by their lack of economic, social and political security.

 The Commission has four mandates.

 - Truth: The BWTRC provides victims across three-generations of Black women with a public platform by combining oral narrative and critical participatory research, documentation and survivor leadership development.

 - Healing: The BWTRC provides space for healing and services for victims.

 - Justice: The BWTRC promotes institutional and systemic reform via city-wide campaigns to ensure women’s continued access to education and economic security.

 - Reconciliation: The BWTRC provides tools that empower communities to hold harm-doers/perpetrators accountable.

 Through strategic partnerships, the BWTRC is collecting narratives from first, second, and/or third generation survivors of rape or sexual assault.
 These narratives will inform a broader analysis of sexual violence against Black women and girls in the U.S., as well as serve to strengthen the hearing process.
 Narrative collection and concurrent healing symposia will focus on the following ten states, chosen for highly concentrated Black/African American populations: New York, Michigan, D.C., Maryland, Virginia, North and South Carolina, Mississippi, Louisiana, Alabama, Texas, Florida and California.
 The Commission will culminate in a national public hearing in 2016.